mnc1337/Soundwave-Generator/README.md

 ## License

-This project is licensed.
+This project is under MIT license.
 See the `LICENSE` file in the root directory for details.

 ---